Alicante

 Festivities

-The Fogueres de Sant Joan Festival (June 20-29) is originally a midsummer celebration that celebrated the longest day (with the largest harvest) and the shortest night (with the burning of useless objects).
-In 1928 it became an official festival where papier-mâché figures are being burned in honor of Sant Joan.
-Do you want to know more?
-A visit to the Museo de las Hogueras is free.
+The Fogueres de Sant Joan Festival (June 20-29) is originally a midsummer celebration celebrating the longest day (with the greatest harvest) and the shortest night (with the burning of useless objects).
+It’s only since 1928 that people started burning papier-mache dolls.
+If you would like to know more, you can visit the Museo de las Hogueras for free.